Rolf Benirschke: Life after football

-Benirschke hosted the daytime version of the TV game show Wheel of Fortune from January 10 to June 30, 1989 after Pat Sajak left the daytime version to host The Pat Sajak Show; Sajak has continued to host the nighttime syndicated version.
+Benirschke hosted the daytime version of the TV game show Wheel of Fortune from January 10 to June 30, 1989, after Pat Sajak left the daytime version to host The Pat Sajak Show; Sajak continued to host the nighttime syndicated version until 2024.
 When the daytime version moved to CBS, Bob Goen succeeded Benirschke as host.
 He has not been involved in television since, but was among the many participants in the E!
 Network's True Hollywood Story episode on Wheel.

 He founded and later sold a financial services company, and has been involved in venture capital and development groups.
 He is the national spokesman for the Crohn's and Colitis Foundation of America and for Hepatitis C awareness.

-In November 1996 he published his book, Alive and Kicking! from which his almost-famous quote "It's not what you become, it's what you overcome" was first observed.
+In November 1996, he published his book, Alive and Kicking!

 During and after his football tenure he was also an endangered-animal activist who created a well-known, endangered-animal charity, "Kicks for Critters."

-He currently devotes much of his time to Legacy Health Strategies LHS, a strategic planning and marketing company servicing selected medical device and pharma companies by developing patient-support and awareness programs that service different disease states.
+He currently devotes much of his time to Legacy Health Strategies, a strategic planning and marketing company servicing selected medical device and pharma companies by developing patient-support and awareness programs that service different disease states.